FOR AUTHORS

 If you’re thinking about preparing a proposal, consider these 5 Tips for Proposals before you begin.
 You might also contact the Series Editor, Dr Suzanne Robinson (lyrebirdpress-editorial@unimelb.edu.au).
 This will provide you with some advice about what to include in the proposal document and how much of the proposed manuscript should be attached.
 Proposals should follow the outline available in the Guidelines for Submission of Book Proposals.

-With few exceptions, Lyrebird Press uses Chicago style.
-Information for authors about the press’s house style, the preparation of images and requirements for copyright permissions can be found in the Lyrebird Press author guide.
+Further information for authors about the press’s house style, the preparation of images and requirements for copyright permissions can be found in the Lyrebird Press author guide.

 What publication with Lyrebird offers